-host <ipaddr></ipaddr> Is the IP ad RADIUS se dress of a RADIUS server.
-You can enter up to five rvers.
+host < IPaddr > dress of a RADIUS server.
+You can enter up to five ervers.
 Enter one server per radius set host command. timeout <number></number> Is the maximum time (in seconds) to wait for a RADIUS server to reply.
-The default is 3 seconds. key < string > Is an encryption key to be shared with the RADIUS server. last-resort Is the action to take if a RADIUS server does not reply within the tim specified by the timeout parameter.
+The default is 3 seconds. key < string > Is an encryption key to be shared with the RADIUS server. last-resort Is the action to take if a RADIUS server does not reply within the time specified by the timeout parameter.
 Specify one of the following: password The user is prompted for the password set with system set password command (if one has been set). succeed Access to the GSR is granted.